Genetic Algorithm for determination of the event collision time and particle identification by time-of-flight at NICA SPD: Introduction

-Identification of particles' types by their time-of-flight is a well established technique in high energy physics collider experiments~\cite{ISRTOF, ALICETOF1, ALICETOF2, STARTOF, PANDATOF}.
+Identification of particles types by their time-of-flight is a well established technique in high energy physics collider experiments~\cite{ISRTOF, STARTOF, ALICETOF1, ALICETOF2, PANDATOF}.
 It requires just three ingredients: $p$~-- momentum of the particle, $L$~-- arc length of its trajectory between the primary collision point and the TOF detector, $\tau$~--- the corresponding time-of-flight.
 The latter is calculated as a difference between the stop and start ($t_{0}$) signals.
 While the stop signal is measured with high precision by the TOF detector, the collision time $t_{0}$ cannot be obtained directly with the same accuracy.
 The collision time can be estimated from timing of the accelerator or deduced from signals of a corresponding T0-detector, which will detect appearance of secondary particles scattered on small angles with respect to the beams axis, but in this case uncertainty of the collision time will dominate uncertainty of the difference between stop and start signals.
 Fortunately, the event collision time~$t_{0}$ can be determined with sufficient precision from the TOF measurements by means of $\chi^2$ minimization procedure~\cite{ISRTOF, ALICETOF2}.

 As a significant number of secondary particles, originated from the proton-proton collision, subsequently enters the acceptance and is detected by the TOF detector, one can reconstruct $t_{0}$ as a common value for all detected particles through minimization of the sum of the squares of residuals.
-A residual is defined as a difference between the measured TOF signal and its expected arrival time, assuming a particle's mass hypothesis.
-Thus the $\chi^2$ is minimised with respect not only to $t_0$ but to all particles' masses, which proved to be a difficult computational problem~\cite{ALICETOF1}.
+A residual is defined as a difference between the measured TOF signal and its expected arrival time, assuming a given mass hypothesis.
+Thus the $\chi^2$ is minimised with respect not only to $t_0$ but to all mass hypotheses, which proved to be a difficult computational problem~\cite{ALICETOF1}.